saadkhaliq15/weather-app-with-chatbot/README.md

 - **OpenWeather API Key**: You can get it from [OpenWeatherMap](https://openweathermap.org/).
 - **Gemini API Key**: Obtain the API key from [Google Cloud](https://ai.google.dev/aistudio).

-You will need to insert your keys in the appropriate place in the javascript file:
+You will need to insert your keys in the appropriate place in the JavaScript file:

 ```js
 const apiKey = 'YOUR_OPENWEATHER_API_KEY';